jaredblumer/learn-data-analysis/README.md

 # Learn Data Analysis

-Welcome to our curated collection of resources for learning data science, statistical learning, machine learning, deep learning, programming, and automation.
+Welcome to our curated collection of resources for learning data science, statistics, machine learning, deep learning, programming, and automation.

 ## Data Science and Statistical Learning